 Subjectivity means that different person may have different opinions based on their feelings, tastes or opinions.
 When we talk about subjectivity in technical analysis, it means that there can be N number of opinions about a particular stock depending on the strategy or system a person uses, or the time frame on which he/she sees the charts.

 Also Read : Technical Analysis at your Fingertips

 Also, different people have different ways of seeing a chart.
 The same stock with the same time horizon and with the same time frame may be seen differently by different people.

 In trading, emotions affect a lot of trading decisions and the way a person views markets.
-For a trader, it is more important to ensure that emotions affect his/her decisions as less as possible than to understand what strategy or system he/she uses.
+For a trader, emotion can be one of the problems in technical analysis.
+It is more important to ensure that emotions affect his/her decisions as less as possible than to understand what strategy or system he/she uses.